cssinjs/aphrodite-jss/readme.md

 Create function doesn't render anything, it just registers your styles.

+Returns an object, where key names correspond the original styles obejct.

 ### Inject rules.

 `css(rule1, [rule2], [rule3], ...)`

-Injects the previousely defined rule to the dom.
+Injects a previously defined rule to the dom.
 This is done in sync, so the CSS rule is immediately available.

-It returns a class name string.
+Returns a class name.

 ### Styles format.